jkup/jonkuperman.com/posts/my-first-nft/index.md

 Unfortunately, there **is no way to stay completely safe minting NFTs**.
 There are, however, things you can do to significantly mitigate risk.

 Make a burner wallet.
 Creating a wallet in an app like [Phantom](https://phantom.app/) is as simple as two clicks!
-If the NFT you want to mint costs 1 Solana, make a burner account and transfer only 1 Solana into it.
+If the NFT you want to mint costs 1 Solana, make a burner account and transfer only 1.05 Solana into it (1 to mint and 0.05 to cover fees).
 This way, the worst that happens is you are out one coin.
 Never click auto-approve.
 I know it sounds like it will save time but just don't click it.
 Try to mint the NFT, look at the request when it pops up and make sure it's for the amount you expect.
 Be skeptical about launches.
 I try to look at who's following the Twitter account, if that company has done a launch before, etc. Is there anything tying them to the community?